gprMax/gprMax/docs/source/input_hash_cmds.rst

 Unless otherwise specified, the SI system of units is used throughout gprMax:

-* All parameters associated with simulated space (i.e. size of model, spatial increments, etc...) should be specified in **metres**.
+* All parameters associated with simulated space (i.e. size of the model, spatial increments, etc...) should be specified in **metres**.
 * All parameters associated with time (i.e. total simulation time, time instants, etc...) should be specified in **seconds**.
 * All parameters denoting frequency should be specified in **Hertz**.
 * All parameters associated with spatial coordinates in the model should  be specified in **metres**.
 The origin of the coordinate system **(0,0)** is at the lower left corner of the model.